voussoir/else/SpinalTap/README.md

 A couple of tools for copying files and directories.

+- 2017 03 12
+    - Fix the PermissionDenied callback always being called with Source path even if the Destination is the one that caused the problem.

 - 2016 12 06
     - Fixed bug where dry runs would still create directories